-The Barn on Drew Ruleville Road
+His Name Was Emmett Till

 In 1955, just past daybreak, a Chevrolet truck pulled up to an unmarked building.
 A 14-year-old child was in the back.
-His name was Emmett Till.

 This article was published online on July 22, 2021.